CEO pay rose 17% in 2021 as profits soared; workers trailed

 Last year’s 17.1% leap for median pay of S&P 500 CEOs was the biggest since a 23.9% surge for 2010 compensation packages, according to the data analyzed by Equilar.

-Consider Marry Barra, CEO of General Motors.
+Consider Mary Barra, CEO of General Motors.
 Her industry was particularly hard hit by the shortage of computer chips, which snarled auto production.

 Even so, GM’s board highlighted how the company still delivered record earnings before interest, taxes and some other items.
 The automaker also accelerated development of its electric vehicles.
 Those are two of the factors that influence Barra’s pay, and her compensation climbed 25.4% to $29.1 million.

-Note: This story was first published on May 26, 2022.
-It was updated on May 27, 2022 to correct the spelling of the first name of Mary Barra, the CEO of General Motors.